sagemath/trac_to_gh/Issue 8809.md

 # Issue 8809: change local/bin/sage_fortran script to respect the SAGE_FORTRAN variable, if it is set

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8809

 Original creator: was